Precipitation Downscaling with Spatiotemporal Video Diffusion: Abstract

 \section{Abstract}

-In climate science and meteorology, local precipitation predictions are limited by the immense computational costs induced by the high spatial resolution that simulation methods require.
-A common workaround is statistical downscaling (aka superresolution), where a low-resolution prediction is super-resolved using statistical approaches.
-While traditional computer vision tasks mainly focus on human perception or mean squared error, applications in weather and climate require capturing the conditional distribution of high-resolution patterns given low-resolution patterns so that reliable ensemble averages can be taken.
-Our approach relies on extending recent video diffusion models to precipitation superresolution: an optical flow on the high-resolution output induces temporally coherent predictions, whereas a temporally-conditioned diffusion model generates residuals that capture the correct noise characteristics and high-frequency patterns.
-We test our approach on X-SHiELD, an established large-scale climate simulation dataset, and compare against two state-of-the-art baselines, focusing on CRPS, MSE, precipitation distributions, as well as an illustrative case -- the complex terrain of California.
-Our approach sets a new standard for data-driven precipitation downscaling.
+In climate science and meteorology, high-resolution local precipitation (rain and snowfall) predictions are limited by the computational costs of simulation-based methods.
+Statistical downscaling, or super-resolution, is a common workaround where a low-resolution prediction is improved using statistical approaches.
+Unlike traditional computer vision tasks, weather and climate applications require capturing the accurate conditional distribution of high-resolution given low-resolution patterns to assure reliable ensemble averages and unbiased estimates of extreme events, such as heavy rain.
+This work extends recent video diffusion models to precipitation super-resolution, employing a deterministic downscaler followed by a temporally-conditioned diffusion model to capture noise characteristics and high-frequency patterns.
+We test our approach on FV3GFS output, an established large-scale global atmosphere model, and compare it against six state-of-the-art baselines.
+Our analysis, capturing CRPS, MSE, precipitation distributions, and qualitative aspects using California and the Himalayas as examples, establishes our method as a new standard for data-driven precipitation downscaling.